machinetech/chip8/README.md

 | 7 | 8  | 9 | e |
 | a | 0  | b | f |

-However, for the sake of convenience, the layout has been remapped to onto a modern keyboard.
-Bear in mind that the documentation for ROMS found on the internet most likely will specify action keys in terms of the original mapping.
+However, for the sake of convenience, the layout has been remapped onto a standard keyboard.
+Bear in mind that the documentation for ROMS found on the internet most likely will specify action keys according to the original mapping.

 | 1 | 2  | 3 | 4 |
 | --- |---| ---| --- |